 From time to time we use publicly available information on LinkedIn to help us to identify those individuals with job roles that might have specific business challenges, on which we are engaging in research or thought-leadership activity, or where our product may be able to help solve business problems.
 To initiate a dialogue we send an ‘InMail’ stating an appropriate reason for our contact.

-From the 25th May 2018 we ensure any of our email marketing communication includes language along the lines of “we have sent this email to you because we believe it could be useful to you in your job role, however please let us know if this communication is unwanted or irrelevant and we’ll no longer keep in contact” and have given much greater visibility of how to manage subscriber status.
+Our outbound email marketing communication includes unsubscribe links as standard as well as language along the lines of “we have sent this email to you because we believe it could be useful to you in your job role, however please let us know if this communication is unwanted or irrelevant and we’ll no longer keep in contact” and have given greater visibility of how to manage subscriber status.
 We want to respect individual’s rights to privacy, whether in or out of the workplace.

 For more information see the full data protection policy using the button at the top of this page.